Update (September 6, 2021): This project is now concluded. The results are presented at the bottom of this page.

 Analytic philosophy usually progresses through theoretical analyses of concepts and arguments.
 However, the purposes of this project involve practical considerations of real-world problems.
 Therefore, a qualitative interview study will be conducted with LGBT individuals in Georgia, aiming to learn about their experiences.
 How are they affected by traditional Georgian norms?
 How do they cope with such social constraints?
 What are their stories?

-If you are a Georgian LGBT individual interested in participating in the study, or want to learn more about the research project, please visit this page (on this website) for more information.
+If you are a Georgian LGBT individual interested in participating in the study, or want to learn more about the research project, please visit this page for more information.

 The project is funded by the Swedish Institute (09005/2020).